canbal/Tally/README.md

 		$ sudo ln -s `brew list mod_wsgi` /usr/libexec/apache2/
 		```
 	- edit /etc/apache2/httpd.conf to contain following lines (requires elevated permissions):
-		- near the top of the file, there will be many lines beginning with "LoadModule …"
+		- near the top of the file, there will be many lines beginning with `LoadModule ...`
-		- at the end of this list, add the line: `LoadModule wsgi_module modules/mod_wsgi.so`
+		- at the end of this list, add another line for `mod_wsgi.so` and follow the pattern of other statements
+			- [pattern 1] `LoadModule wsgi_module modules/mod_wsgi.so`
+			- [pattern 2] `LoadModule wsgi_module libexec/apache2/mod_wsgi.so`
 		- toward the middle of the file, there will be this block of text:

 		```